 Quantum Many-Body Systems

+Quantum many-body systems appear very naturally in several fields of Physics, like Condensed Matter, High Energy Physics, quantum information or quantum biology.
+During the last years we have been working in the development of theoretical tools in order to describe many-body quantum systems.
 The main problem in describing the states of a set of particles is that the number of parameters increases exponentially with the number of particles and then it is important to identify subsets in state space that are well suited to describe a certain system and allow for an efficient description.
 One may try to devise new ways of representing many-particle states so that physical quantities can be efficiently calculated.
 In this direction the study of entanglement in many-body systems has led to a deeper understanding of quantum phase transitions and the performance of numerical algorithms such as the density matrix renormalization group (DMRG) with allows to reduce the exponential grows of the complexity of the quantum system .
 Understanding the structure of state space and particular states such as ground and thermal states is one of the major topics in the quantum information theoretical assessment of many-body systems.